namespacebilibili/ToMDT/README.md

 ## Raw Data :ledger:

 The raw data used in training is >100 MB, which makes it inconvenient to distribute via git.
 The code uses pickled dataframes for training and testing, but in case one needs to original data it can be found [here](https://drive.google.com/drive/folders/1aGV8eqWeOG5BMFdUcVoP2NHU_GFPqi57?usp=share_link)

-## Further Issues and questions ❓

-If you have issues or questions, don't hesitate to contact [Micah Carroll](https://micahcarroll.github.io) at mdc@berkeley.edu.